 Local and Regional Community Events

 The Detroit Zoological Society (DZS) participates in many community events throughout the year.
-An integral aspect, the Berman Academy for Humane Education offers information such as the Shades of Green Guides that encourage people to think about their impact on the Earth and provides them with tools that help to lessen their ecological footprint.
+An integral aspect, the Berman Academy for Humane Education offers information that encourages people to think about their impact on the Earth and its inhabitants and provides them with tools that help to lessen their ecological footprint.

 The DZS received a 2010 Significant Achievement in Education award from the Association of Zoos & Aquariums (AZA) for its City Critters outreach program.
 The award, presented at the AZA Annual Conference in Houston, Texas, recognizes outstanding achievement in educational program design.

 City Critters enables children to develop an awareness of the animals that share their neighborhoods.
 Learning about these creatures enables children to better understand and appreciate them.
 Children are encouraged to study and enjoy wildlife from a distance.
 This program teaches strategies to peacefully coexist.

 City Critters also includes a discussion on responsible pet care.
 Children are taught that their pets rely upon them to provide for all of their needs, including food, fresh water, exercise and love.
 The importance of always having proper identification on their pet is also emphasized.